 - the value of the home you own will be disregarded completely if your former partner still lives there and is a lone parent;

-- the value of the home you own will be disregarded for 26 weeks or longer if you are taking reasonable steps to sell or dispose of the property.
-The 26 week period applies from when you first took steps to dispose of the property, this may have been before you made a claim for housing benefit;
+- the value of the home you own will be disregarded for 26 weeks or longer if you are taking reasonable steps to sell the property.
+The 26 week period applies from when you first took steps to sell the property, this may have been before you made a claim for housing benefit;

 - business assets are disregarded for someone who is self employed while they continue to work as a self employed person;